At a Glance: Heating Technologies

-Heat pumps work by extracting heat from outdoor air, concentrating it and delivering it to heat your home through ductwork or ductless systems.
+Heat pump technology works by extracting heat from outdoor air, concentrating it and delivering it to heat your home through ductwork or through ductless routes.
 They also work in reverse to cool your home by extracting heat from indoor air and moving it outside.
-Similarly, ductless heat pumps — also known as mini-splits — collect heat from outside and delivers it inside when your home needs to be heated and does the opposite in the summer months to cool your home.
-However, they do not require ductwork to operate and deliver efficient heating and cooling.
-Instead, indoor air-handling units — referred to as heads — distribute air throughout the home.

 • Uniformly heats interior spaces, which eliminates hot and cold spots common with baseboard heat.